Want to build a fantastic home theater? The speakers you choose are crucial. But with so many options, it’s tough to know where to start.

-For this option, you will need to buy your home theater speakers separately – either in a complete package or individually – and wire them to the amplifier with speaker wire.
+For this option, you must buy your home theater speakers separately – in a complete package or individually – and wire them to the amplifier with speaker wire.

 Speakers that must be connected to an amplifier with speaker wire are called passive speakers.